meghanrenshaw/File-Metadata-Explorer/README.md

 	Sorting: If you want to sort the files differently, you can adjust the 'key' parameter in the 'sorted' function

-Contribution:
-	If you find any issues, have suggestions, or want to contribute to the project, feel free to open an issue or submit a pull request.

 License:
 	This project is licensed under the MIT License - see the LICENSE file for details.